spac3bkr/Organizer/README.md

 # Organizer
 Organize your files and folders within your After Effects projects.
-The system will create this structure
+Just select the comps that you want to keep and the system will arrange all the files using this structure.
 - Main Comps
 - Assets
     - Images